gk42m/SimpleATMController/README.md

 Don't worry.
 You can just do Next, Next, Next... from setup program.
-If you don't install “Desktop development with C++” workload, show install popup your first solution files is opened.
+If you have not installed the “Desktop development with C++” workload, you can see the installation pop-up when the first solution file is opened.
-then you can install.

 ***Note: Visual Studio is different than Visual Studio Code.***